“You have power over your mind — not outside events. Realize this, and you will find strength.”– Marcus Aurelius

 Then I realized that this was the perfect time to proceed with offering my life story workshop.

 As a Guided Autobiography Facilitator, with a Ph.D. from the University of Southern California, Professor Emeritus from Fullerton College, mother, grandmother, and author of 13 books, I know that writing, though not therapy, is therapeutic.

 We are in the midst of a historic time like we’ve never experienced before.

 As eyewitnesses and participants in living history, we must not miss this chance to chronicle what is happening in our own words, feelings, and actions.

-Our fear, when used for good, puts us in charge of our minds, rescuing us from feelings of helplessness.
+Our fear, when used for good is a gift.
+It puts us in charge of our minds, rescuing us from feelings of helplessness.
 That which makes us scared now makes us resilient.

 That’s when I decided not to worry my way through this crisis, but write my way through it.

 Your mind is already writing a story about the pandemic.